 Despite a long and common history, at times the two have been poles apart.
 One is inseparable from the history of Dolceacqua the now small Imperia town on the Italian/French border, which was once more closely linked to its ruling family in the powerful city of Genoa.
 The other is the dynasty ruling the now cosmopolitan and international Principality of Monaco.
 Over the centuries the relations between their ruling dynasties have been challenging, to say the least, no matter their different destinies.
 Even the union of the Lord of Monaco, Jean IIs sister, Francesca Grimaldi with the Lord of Dolceacqua, Luc Doria would not calm down the centuries-old feuds that still fueled back and forth after their death.

 In 2020, Monaco Mayor Georges Marsan and Mayor of Dolceacqua Fulvio Gazzola signed a letter of intent to make Monaco and the commune of Dolceacqua twin cities.
 Approved by the Principality’s Minister of State, it was then approved by the respective city councils.
-A celebration is currently targeted for 3rd November 2023.
+A celebration is scheduled for 3rd November 2023.
 The date is symbolic.
 November 3rd is the same day as the swearing-in of the trustees of Dolceacqua, Apricale, Isolabona and Perinaldo in Monaco in 1523.
 The ceremony was held in the Orange Garden of the Grimaldi Palace with Augustin Grimaldi, Bishop of Grasse and the Lord of Monaco in attendance.

 In 2015, Prince Albert II made his second official visit to Dolceacqua, and in 2019 His Serene Highness honoured with his presence the exhibition of Claude Monet in the Doria castle.
 This small Italian town will always be linked to the Grimaldi family history, like Verona for the Montagues and Capulets.
 Except that this is a story of love and hate between the Grimaldi and the Doria families.